Rise up and gather round for a ranking (and review) of all 115 songs from Def Leppard’s original studio albums!

 Well, there you have it.

-Again, I have no doubt this Def Leppard song ranking will result in its share of agreements and disagreements among readers and hardcore fans, but that’s what so great about the band’s music — there are so many great songs to choose from and satisfy a variety of musical tastes, no matter which era of the band you prefer.
+Again, I have no doubt this Def Leppard song ranking will result in its share of agreements and disagreements among fans, but that’s what so great about the band’s music — there are so many great songs to choose from and satisfy a variety of musical tastes, no matter which era of the band you prefer.

 I hope you enjoyed this fun — and quite challenging — endeavor to rank Def Leppard’s songs!